Baba (2002 film): Plot

 Purushottaman, the current chief minister of Tamil Nadu, wants to become the permanent CM of the state using Baba's boons, which Baba refuses.
 He threatens Baba's mother and also tries to kill him, but fails.
 Baba's friends Annamalai, Perusu, Samundi, Kathirika urge him to use the final wish to become the permanent CM himself as the state would be great under him.
-But Baba uses the last wish on Kanthan, an old honest party member of Ramasamy, to become the next CM with a single greater majority.
-Then, by the wish, Ramasamy's paralysed father (the first leader of the party) wants to prove that the older generation is better as his son is reckless.
+But Baba uses the last wish on Kanthan, an old honest party member of Ramasamy, to make him the next CM with a majority.
+Then, as per the wish, Ramasamy's paralysed father (the first leader of the party) wants to prove that the older generation is better and his son is reckless.
 The elections come, and Kanthan becomes CM.
 Ramaswamy calls a tantric Guruji, to foil Baba's magical powers.
-Guruji asks Ramaswamy and Purushottaman to bring the chain in Baba's neck and his backbone to nullify the effects of the mantras.
-A fight ensues, with Baba's mother getting mortally wounded by Ramaswamy and Baba himself knocked unconscious by the henchmen.
-They try to kill him by burning him in a pyre.
+Guruji asks Ramaswamy and Purushottaman to bring the Baba's necklace and his backbone to nullify the effects of the mantras.
+A fight ensues, with Baba's mother being mortally wounded by Ramaswamy and Baba himself knocked unconscious by his henchmen.
+They try to kill him by burning him alive in a pyre.
 Their attempts fail when a temple elephant puts out the fire, with Baba regaining consciousness and battering the villains badly.
 When Baba is about to kill Ramaswamy and Purushottaman, Divyananda Bharathi stops him.
 Baba's dying mother advises Baba to leave the world and ascend to the Himalayas and dies in his arms.
 Baba decides to live under Babaji's tutelage since he now disdains living in the materialistic world without his mother.

 As Baba is just about to ascend to the Himalayas, the new chief minister Kandhan is assassinated by Ippo Ramasamy's son.
-In a change of mind, Baba turns back to remain in Tamil Nadu, to the cheer of the crowds that were hopeful that he leads the state.
+In a change of heart, Baba turns back to remain in Tamil Nadu, to the cheer of the crowds that were hopeful that he leads the state.

 In the re-edited 2022 re-release, Baba ascends to the Himalayas and meets Mahavatar Babaji, who tells him he had not served his mother, a virtue even more important than helping others.
 Baba is told than he would be reincarnated once again to the same mother, after which he will be allowed to return to the Himalayas.